DenisIzmaylov/awesome-telegram-bots/README.md

 # Awesome Telegram Bots [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 Did you think to create a Telegram Bot?
-Or you have already did it and would like to improve your skills?
-This curated list helps you.
+Do you already have it and would like to improve your skills?
+This curated collection will help you.

 That is a collection of Open Source Examples, Libraries and Starter Kits for [Telegram Bots](https://telegram.org/blog/bot-revolution) to speed up your learning process.